• Accessibility

 Thursday

-Experience the mountains from the treetop canopy walk at The Wild Center and Wild Walk.
-Experience the Wild Walk's elevated walkway above the forest featuring a four-story twig tree house, swinging bridges, a giant nest, and a spider's web made of sturdy rope that allows you to float above the trees.
+Immerse yourself in the mountains from a new perspective on the treetop canopy walk at The Wild Center and Wild Walk.
+Stroll along the elevated walkway, featuring a four-story twig tree house, swinging bridges, a giant nest, and a spider's web made of sturdy rope, allowing you to float above the forest.

 Can't get enough of nature?
-Without leaving the 155-acre Wild Center grounds, you can canoe or paddleboard on the tranquil Raquette River.
-Or if you want to go for a more serious hike, go offsite to nearby Mt.
-Arab and climb the fire tower for spectacular mountain views!
+Without leaving the 115-acre Wild Center grounds, you can canoe, kayak, or paddleboard on the tranquil Raquette River.
+For a more challenging adventure, head offsite to nearby Mt.
+Arab and climb the fire tower for panoramic mountain views in any season!

 Friday

-If you're with the kids, hike Prospect Mountain, one of the most accessible Adirondack trails, which offers broad views of Lake George and beginner-level trails that everyone can enjoy.
-For a greater challenge, the High Peaks region boasts 46 mountain tops above 4,000 feet—making this a backpacker's paradise and one of the greatest wildernesses on the East Coast.
-Home to Mount Marcy and Gothics, visitors should consult a hiking guidebook or secure services of an Adirondack Guide before heading into the wilderness.
+Take a hike up Prospect Mountain, one of the most accessible Adirondack trails, offering sweeping views of Lake George.
+For a greater challenge, the High Peaks region boasts 46 summits above 4,000 feet, making it a backpacker's paradise and one of the greatest wilderness areas on the East Coast.
+Home to New York's highest peak, Mount Marcy, visitors should consult a hiking guidebook or secure the services of an Adirondack Guide before heading into the wilderness.

 Saturday

 Sample the local bounty along the Adirondack Coast Wine Trail, a series of wineries and cideries threading the shores of Lake Champlain.
-The trail is a blend of colorful landscape and bold flavor.
+The trail offers a blend of colorful landscape and bold flavors.

 Sunday

-Explore the Adirondack Park on horseback with Emerald Springs Adirondack Ranch, which offers guided tours and riding lessons—a perfect introduction to riding for the whole family.
+Explore the Adirondack Park on horseback with Emerald Springs Adirondack Ranch, which offers guided tours and riding lessons in every season, a perfect introduction to horseback riding for the whole family.

 Hotels and Stays